 Along with technical courses, students in the program benefit from liberal arts courses in English, social science, philosophy, theology, speech, foreign language and fine arts.

-Applied physics provides excellent preparation for and is a traditional pathway to graduate programs in physics-related areas, including condensed matter, plasma, and optical physics, and biophysics, as well as areas such as high energy physics and astrophysics.
+Applied Physics provides excellent preparation for and is a traditional pathway to graduate programs in physics-related areas, including condensed matter, plasma, optical physics and biophysics, as well as areas such as high energy physics and astrophysics.
+Career Opportunities

-Applied physics provides superb preparation for a wide range of positions in university, government, and industrial organizations.
-It is perhaps the best the best preparation for careers in general technology areas, and is ideally suited for up-and-coming areas, such as energy and nanotechnology.
+The program also provides superb preparation for a wide range of positions in university, government and industrial organizations.
+It is perhaps the best preparation for careers in general technology areas, and is ideally suited for up-and-coming areas, such as energy and nanotechnology.